-(This curriculum is on hold during the pandemic.)
+Our youngest age group will be meeting virtually from 9:15 - 9:45 on Sunday mornings.
 Growing in Grace & Gratitude curriculum is rooted in the foundation of Presbyterian identity where God's grace and our gratitude are the heartbeat of our faith, life, and worship.
 Children are invited to practice hospitality, generosity, and love as they learn to live their lives as an expression of God's grace.
 The lessons consist of Bible stories, fun activities, prayer and singing.

 Grades 2 - 4 will meet in-person, 9:00 - 10:00 am